alisaifee/nosedbreport/doc/source/dev.rst

 .. _bitbucket repository: http://hg.indydevs.org/nosedbreport

 The source is maintained in a `bitbucket repository`_.
 Feel free to fork it to modify/extend the plugin.
-Currently, the plugin is only backed by a MySQL connector, but it can be easily extended to support other databases.
+Currently, the plugin is only backed by a MySQL & SQLite connector, but it can be easily extended to support other databases.

 To add a new database connector, you will need to: